Who is Huw M?

 Utica is Huw M’s third album – his first on the wonderful I Ka Ching label, recently chosen as NME’s label of the week.
 For this release, Huw has been working with The Marshall Sisters from Cardiff to blend early gospel with Welsh folk, and a good dollop of poignancy, melancholy and heartbreak.
 Very jolly stuff.

-Huw M is Welsh composer and performer Huw Meredydd Roberts who plays a mix of original melodies and borrowed folk songs, mangled together with influences from across the globe, to create haunting, intelligent music.
+Huw M is Welsh composer and performer Huw Meredydd who plays a mix of original melodies and borrowed folk songs, mangled together with influences from across the globe, to create haunting, intelligent music.
 He is joined by Lucy Simmonds on cello and vocals, Bethan Mai on accordion and vocals and Iolo Whelan on drums, percussion and vocals.

 Utica’s background is rooted deep in Welsh and American soil, both in musical content and interpretation.
 The Welsh folk song Si hwi hwi has travelled the Atlantic many times before settling on its most recent form on this album…